jmding8/Pome76/README.md

 Pome76 attempts to balance productivity, ergonomics, aesthetics, and cost.
 It is a Neo65 with a custom nice!nano based PCB, ZMK firmware, and an estimated battery life of 1 year.
 It is designed around an unusual keymap which pushes the home positions out to the edges of the board.

-If you are interested in one, I may have PCBs for sale.
-Gerber files are coming soon.
+If you are interested in building one, I may have PCBs available.
+Gerber, BOM and position files [are located here](/files/).

 # Keymap